About The Park House

 The Park House is close enough to PNC Park to make for an easy walk before or after a Pirates game but is far enough away that parking is easier to find and cheaper.

-With the Park House just about a block away from the New Hazlett Theater and just across the river from the theaters in the Cultural District it’s the perfect place to grab an after-show drink.
+With the Park House just about a block away from the New Hazlett Theater and just across the river from the theaters in the Cultural District it’s the perfect place to grab a quick bite to eat or an after-show drink.

-The Park House is a frequent destination for hotel visitors who love bluegrass, or have visited Curacao and are looking for a little Dutch hospitality.
+The Park House is a frequent destination for out-of-town guests who enjoy great craft and draft beer, love bluegrass music or are looking for interesting food options with a Dutch or Israeli influence.

 Find the Park House